benjasper/nightfall.nvim/Readme.md

 ```

 ### ⚙️ Configuration
-Right now, there is not a lot of configuration.
+Right now, there isn't much to configure.
+This may change in the future.
 When using lazy the plugin will automatically load the integrations for the plugins you have enabled.

 ## 👷‍♂️ Development